 - Pile mulch against the trunk or stems of plants it may lead to insect and disease problems.

-As always, please reach out to us with any questions on how to properly mulch around your tree!
+As always, please reach out to us with any questions on how to properly mulch around your tree.
 We’re happy to help!
-From tree trimming to tree stump removal in Denver, one of our family tree service experts in Denver are experts in properly maintaining your trees.
+From tree trimming to tree stump removal in Denver, one of our family tree service experts in Denver are ready to help you properly maintain your trees!

 Curious to learn more about tree care?
 Read more about how to keep your trees healthy!